• Skip to primary navigation

 The term lower cervical spine injury refers to the Injury of the subaxial cervical spine or that is below axis.
 It includes injuries to C3-C7 vertebra and adjoining structures.

-Lower cervical spine injuries are very common and are associated with substantial mortality and morbidity.
+Lower cervical spine injuries are common and are associated with significant mortality and morbidity.

 The cervical spine can get injured during motor vehicle accidents or falls.